apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/BROKER LOAD.md

                 matched mode: the json data is relatively complex, and the corresponding value needs to be matched through the jsonpaths parameter.

               strip_outer_array: Boolean type, true to indicate that json data starts with an array object and flattens objects in the array object, default value is false.
-For example：
+For example:
                 [
                   {"k1" : 1, "v1" : 2},
                   {"k1" : 3, "v1" : 4}